Making Sense of Chemical Shelf Life, Expiration, and Retest Dates

-If you work with chemical in manufacturing or a lab, you’ve probably seen terms like shelf life, expiration date, and retest date on chemical containers.
+If you work with chemicals in manufacturing or a lab, you’ve probably seen terms like shelf life, expiration date, and retest date on chemical containers.
 They sound similar, but they don’t mean the same thing—and knowing the difference is key to staying safe, compliant, and efficient.

 Shelf life is defined as the period during which a chemical is expected to remain within specifications as long as it’s stored properly.
 The retest or expiration date, on the other hand, marks the point after which the product shouldn’t be used unless testing or recertification proves otherwise.
 Expiration dates serve as a safeguard, ensuring that unstable or deteriorated chemicals don’t get used in ways that could compromise safety or results.